oer4sdi/OER-DataAccessVia-OGC-API-Features/OER-Story-Board.md

 ## 3. Practical exercises

-### 3.1 A practical use case: accessing INSPIRE Feature Data on Protected Sites
+### 3.1 A practical use case: Accessing INSPIRE Feature Data on Protected Sites

 ### 3.2 Preparing software and data for the exercises